StarsandPlanets99/agentic_hackathon_procode/01-Introduction.md

 - Referencing earlier steps
 - Maintaining conversation history

-> 💡 This project basic doesn’t use memory — but you can add it later.
+> 💡 In this project, for simplicity we will not be using memory

 ---